BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 | Match 2 Balls     | £1     | 1 in 8                     | £0.132              |                       |
 | |       |**Expected Payout**  | (£0.50) **50%**  |  |
 | |       |**Expected Gross**  | (£0.50) **50%**   |  |

+### Option 2 - Dynamic Winners
+A percentage of tickets sold, will win